chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 <!--
 Not so fast bucko!
-Theres a whole heap of usability issues you might have encountered if you'd tried to use them.
+Theres a whole heap of usability issues you might have encountered if you'd tried to use them in anger.
 -->

 ---